FTJ07/webpack/README.md

     This is used to load file such as css, less, sass, xml etc For using loader need to install them
   ** Loaders are for import file

+# GLOB Pattern
+    **/*

+# Public path:
+This is the prefix which added while exposing bundle.